228. Geburtstag (Birthday)

 228. Birthday, 2025, Öl auf Leinwand, 40 x 30cm, (Darryn Ansted)

 So, I noticed a lot of people have opinions on birth.
 I rarely quit a painting and I thought about quitting this one but I did not.
 I heard from a former midwife that she thought it was an important painting.
 I wanted to know why.
 She explained that 50 years ago people were not born like this.
 They were not born in a bathtub, with the mother in an upright position.
 This helped to explain why I felt like I had never seen a painting of a birth as I was doing it.
 This small vote of confidence in my work encouraged me to continue.
 She liked the centrality of the midwife being shown.
 When you are involved in a birth you realize that midwives are the unsung heroes of life.
 I had so many questions for them at every opportunity I had as a new dad.
+So, it seemed important that the painting of a birth here is partly also the site of a workplace of somebody who is doing a shift, that in this case went through the entire night until the dawn.

 As usual with many paintings I do, I am learning a lot from what I am seeing.
 Discovering the shape things take when they come into being… That is the obsession of philosophers, artists and people at a birth, as well as gardeners, farmers, engineers, architects and authors.
 I finished listening to Knausgaard’s magnum opus.
 He pulled it together into quite a nice ending.
 Oddly, he seemed to address all the things that I have been grumbling about.
 He explained the role of his editor in detail for example.
 This really extended the feeling of the book, that I was having, that it was like a kind of fireside chat with Knausgaard.
 Coming away from the whole experience, I get the feeling that Norway perhaps partly felt to him a little bit like my experience of the second hand bookshop in Perth felt to me.
-It is the feeling that here is a place that is going to smash me apart unless I walk away.
+It is the feeling that here is a place that is going to tear apart not only my books but me too unless I walk away.
+Fortunately, I had a friend who was able to hold on to my most treasured books.
+They reside now in a stone cottage in Fremantle, treated with the greatest of care.
+Knausgaard put to one side, I am moving on with a couple of other texts.
+I’ve got a library to rebuild after all.
+I am trying to get further into the corpuses (corpi?) of Herman Hesse and Thomas Pynchon… and more of Knausgaard.
+I’ll let you know how it goes.